dsi-group1/NYC-EMS-Response/ExecSummary.md

 ### Cleaning & Pre-processing

-The EMS call data was aggregated into call volume per hour for every hour between Jan 1, 2010 and December 31, 2019, and merged with daily temperature and precipitation data from a Central Park weather station and hourly traffic incidents for New York city.
+The EMS call data was aggregated into call volume per hour for every hour between Jan 1, 2010 and December 31, 2019, and merged with daily temperature and precipitation data from a Central Park weather station and hourly traffic incidents for New York City.

 We removed any unnecessary columns including Unnamed: 0, STATION, NAME, and DATE, as well as AWND which has null values.
 We also removed any correlated columns including all the boroughs which add up to num_calls and TMAX / TMIN which was used to calculate TAVG.